qho-djo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello.
 The file 8-JamesBond sets full permissions for Others and no permissions for User and Groups.
 The file 9-JohnDoe sets permissions rwx for users, rx for groups and wx for .
+The file 10-mirrorpermissions copies permissions of hello to olleh.